beeandblahaj/sol/README.md

 # Welcome to the Sol Terminal!
-An interactive reading database made in C++, featuring original stories, online works (AO3 or Wanderer's Library), and more.
+A terminal-based reader/writer made in C++.

 ## Customization Options: